DekodeInteraktiv/imageshop/readme.txt

 3. A view of the Imageshop advanced settings page.

 == Changelog ==

+= 1.3.3 (2025-10-08) =
+* Bugfix: Fixed an issue where filenames with multiple periods in them would get urlencoded to and be represented as a `+` symbol, which would cause a 404 error for the images in question.
+* Enhancement: Trigger a flush of the Imageshop media permalinks when changing file formats to ensure a faster switch to the new format instead of waiting for caches to clear.
+* Documentation: Introduced FAQ sections covering important information and warnings when combining media manipulation plugins.

 = 1.3.2 (2025-09-26) =
 * Bugfix: Improved handling of original images used by third party plugins, such as SEO ones.